-UK-EU Brexit talks deadlocked as clock ticks down
+UK-EU deadlocked in Brexit talks as clock ticks down

 The U.K.-EU divorce agreement allows for the deadline to be extended by two years, but Johnson’s government insists it won’t lengthen the transition period beyond Dec.
 31.

 Most trade deals take years to negotiate, so finishing something as fundamental as this in 11 months would be a Herculean task at the best of times.
-Many politicians, experts and diplomats believe it is impossible during a pandemic that has focused governments’ resources on preserving public health and averting economic collapse.
+Many politicians, experts and diplomats believe it is impossible during a coronavirus pandemic that has focused governments’ resources on preserving public health and averting economic collapse.

+Both Barnier and Frost fell sick with COVID-19, though both have recovered.

+While the two men say they have a good personal relationship, the two sides accuse the other of seeking the impossible.

+But the U.K. government says that signing up to EU rules and standards amounts to an unacceptable undermining of the country’s independence.

+Frost said that to make progress, “we very much need a change in EU approach” for the next round of talks, due to start June 1.

-If no deal on their future relationship is agreed by then, a cliff-edge economic departure would loom again for Britain, with uncertainly over customs rules, airline slots, financial regulation and other standards.
+If no deal on their future relationship is agreed by the end of the year, a cliff-edge economic departure would loom again for Britain, with uncertainly over customs rules, airline slots, financial regulation and other standards.

 Both sides are already facing a serious recession because of the pandemic and a chaotic split on Dec.
 31 wouldn’t help.